Sir Matt Busby Player of the Year: Winners

-Brian McClair won the inaugural award in 1988.
+Brian McClair won the inaugural award in 1988, and became the first player to win the award twice when he won it again in 1991.

-Cristiano Ronaldo is the one of only three outfield players to have won the award four times.
+Cristiano Ronaldo is the one of only two players to have won the award four times.

-David de Gea holds the joint record for most wins with four, and was the first to win the award in three consecutive seasons.
+David de Gea has four wins, and was the first to win the award in three consecutive seasons.

+Bruno Fernandes has the most wins with five.